utnet-org/utility-cli-rs/docs/GUIDE.en.md

 #### send-unc - The transfer is carried out in unc tokens

 This command is used to transfer tokens between accounts.
-Please note that the amount of tokens forwarded is indicated together with the dimensional unit (this is unc or yoctounc).
+Please note that the amount of tokens forwarded is indicated together with the dimensional unit (this is unc or attounc).
 In order to execute this command, in the terminal command line type:
 ```txt
 unc tokens \